 Current patients of Old Town Clinic may use Extended Hours and Urgent Care services at 727 West Burnside, Portland.
 Extended Hours & Urgent Care Hours have changed!
 Monday through Friday, 4 to 8 p.m.; Saturday, 1 to 5 p.m.; Closed on all major holidays.
 Call 503-228-4533 to make an appointment.

-like diabetes or asthma.
+or asthma.
 Homelessness can exacerbate these problems making them more difficult to treat.
-Old Town Clinic provides compassionate
+Old Town Clinic provides compassionate health care

 Old Town Clinic offers quality health care to everyone on a sliding fee scale.
 Located in the heart of the Burnside neighborhood, patients